seap-udea/MPCDatabase/README.md

 website](http://minorplanetcenter.net/Extended_Files/mpcorb_extended.json.gz)
 into the update directory of the MPCDatabase working directory.

-Once there split the json file into smaller pieces (containing 500 objects each):
+Once there split the json file into smaller pieces (blocks, containing 500 objects each):

 ```
 python read_mpcorb.py
 ```

+There are approximately ~1400 blocks.
 Then save the properties of the objects in the database:

 ```
 python save_mpcorb.py